Matchahub/Cloud_Resume_Challenge/README.md

 10. A simple Cypress test was written that checks if the API endpoint returns a response (a so-called hearbeat check).
 GitHub Actions was used to setup automated testing of the API endpoint upon any new code changes pushed to the repository.

-Future improvements: Configure the entire infrastructure using Infrastructure as Code!
-(Terraform)
+Future improvements: Configure the entire infrastructure using Infrastructure as Code (in progress)